SKGleba/enso_ex/cbanim/README.md

 # Notes:
  - It is recommended to compress the animation (the non-compressed version is very slow)
  - The output file is called "boot_animation.img" and can be used directly with enso_ex (put it in ur0:tai/)
+ - You need ImageMagick and gzip (or convert.exe and gzip.exe) to use this tool